The horsemen of Djougou

 Suleiman Gnora

 Djougou, Benin.
-The Gaani Festival: riders and their horses show off their talents to an enthusiastic audience.
-Here, Suleiman Gnora and his galloping Fourdé.
+The Gaani festival: riders and their horses show off their talents to an enthusiastic audience.
+Here, Suleiman Gnora and his Fourdé at full gallop.

 Rachid Fousséni

 Djougou, Benin.
-Gaani Festival: riders and their horses show their talents to an enthusiastic audience.
-Here, Rachid, eight years old and Djougou’s youngest rider, and his Fourdé.
-The horse makes a Viennese bow.
+Gaani Festival: riders and their horses show off their talents to an enthusiastic audience.
+Here, eight-year-old Rachid, the youngest rider in Djougou, and his Fourdé.
+The horse does a Viennese bow.

 Rachid Fousséni